timveil-overops/oo-docker-demos/onprem/h2/README.md

 * `agent` - an OverOps Agent and sample event generator app

 ## Getting Started
 To begin, you must first create a `overops-key.env` file and place it in the same directory as the `Dockerfile`.
 Below is a sample `overops-key.env` file.
-The sample `SECRET_KEY` included below is a valid, limited trial key.
+The sample `TAKIPI_SECRET_KEY` included below is a valid, limited trial key.

 ```properties
 # Sample .env file